PHOTO: Thai Travel News

 3. The ‘attraction’s closed’ scam

-More likely to happen in Bangkok than Phuket.
+More likely to happen in Bangkok.
 But it goes something like this….

 You roll up to any well-known attraction and, before you can get to the gate, a friendly, affable local will kindly inform you that the attraction is closed.
 This may be despite there being long queues waiting to get in or the fact that your hotel and taxi driver already informed you that the attraction is open.
 If you know, for a fact, that the venue is open politely thank them for their advice and that you’re just going to check for yourself.
 Smile and say goodbye.